elysapangaribuan/Project-Yoga-Studio-Recruitment/README.md

 # Project-Yoga-Studio-Recruitment
 This project is to develop a new system that aims to help hiring at yoga studios.
 This system is a recruitment system that only relies on one human resource with a manual screen system so business analysis is needed to solve problems that occur.
+Therefore, there is a hiring system that helps human resources so they don't have to carry out manual screening, but use online exams to determine the qualifications of each applicant.